 Each Houston home is unique, every one with its own aesthetic and individual needs.
-Likewise, each of the windows in your Houston home are unique as well.
-Their size, shape, the way they face and more will differ and influence the kind of window treatment that fits them best.
+Likewise, each of the windows in your Houston home are different as well.
+Their dimensions, shape, the way they face and more will differ and influence the kind of window treatment that fits them best.

 But more than any other factor, the style of window is usually the most important for determining your perfect window treatment.
 Here are our recommendations for window treatments to match the specialty window varieties found in Houston houses.

 Sidelights are those tall, thin windows typically found on the sides of the front door in several homes.
 Choosing the right window treatment for sidelight windows is especially important for a few reasons.
 First, sidelights are a focal point of your home, since most people's gaze is naturally drawn to the front door of the house.
 Second, people–from the mailman to guests to traveling salesmen–will see them up close, which means that a sidelight window covering all the more important to ensure you keep your privacy.

 The Sunburst recommendation for sidelight window treatments: Plantation shutters.
 Not only do they offer your home classy looks and top-notch privacy, but they’re also the easiest window treatment to get customized for long, thin sidelight windows.